CoreWCF/samples/README.md

 This repo contains samples for how to use [CoreWCF](../CoreWCF/) in your projects.
 The best place to get started is [Basic / Binding / Basic / Http](Basic/Binding/Basic/Http).

-The goal for this repo is to match the structure of the WCF samples so its easy to transition from one to the other.
+The goal for this repo is to match the structure of the WCF samples so it's easy to transition from one to the other.

 ### How do I contribute?